ShivaDarapaneni/Patient_AI/README.md

-## Project Overview
+## Overview of the Project

-This project is a Flask-based web application that integrates with ArangoDB, LangChain, and GROQ to provide a powerful interface for querying and visualizing graph data.
-The application allows users to input natural language queries, which are then translated into ArangoDB Query Language (AQL) using LangChain.
-The results can be visualized using NetworkX and Matplotlib, and the visualizations are rendered in the web interface.
+This project is a web application built using Flask that combines ArangoDB, LangChain, and GROQ to offer a robust interface for graph data visualization and querying.
+Users can enter queries in plain language using the application, and LangChain will convert them into ArangoDB Query Language (AQL).
+NetworkX and Matplotlib can be used to visualize the results, and the web interface renders the visualizations.

 ## Features